420x69x420/devious-plugins/README.md

 craftworld=308
 altar=air
 ```
 change worlds to whatever, and if altar=air, then goes to air altar, anything else goes to body altar.
-This farm does not use main mule server, rather records usernames of all accs running the scripts to local files to communicate this information (mule tile is hardcoded woops)
+This farm does not use main mule server, rather records usernames of all accs running the scripts to local files to communicate this information (mule tile is hardcoded woops).
+The mule requires noted air / body tiaras and pure essence

 4. **F2P / P2P Mule** Mules for things and stuff.
 Need to run this script on an account that has items in its inventory in order for mule requests to be fulfilled.